Aarception/Mo-information-security-portfolio/README.md

 That is all.

-Emergent: The Birth of a New𝘦𝘳 Theory of Institutional Truth-Making
+A New𝘦𝘳 Theory of Institutional Truth-Making

 ![Truth-Making](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/trust-infrastructure/Newer_Theory_of_Institutional_Truth_Making.png)